moriaki666/FSD-23-UZH/README.md

 ## Course Topics

-Introduction to Data Science
-What is Data Science?; Origins of Data Science; Full Scope of Data Science; Scope of This Course Data Science vs: Computer Science, Statistics, Machine Learning The Future of Data Analysis (Tukey); The Two Cultures (Breiman) The Big Data Buzz
 Introduction to Machine Learning
 What is Machine Learning?
 Programming vs Learning; Evolution of Machine Learning; Machine Learning in Action An Early Automatic Classification Example and The Perceptron Algorithm